NYC Walk Info

 My Ramblings

 In many ways, this is an exhaustive approach to getting to know a place.
 By the time I’m finished, I’ll have seen as much of New York as anyone ever has.
-And yet, the sum total of my experiences over these thousands of miles will be just a tiny little speck, imperceptible against the immensity of this city.
+And yet, the sum total of my experiences over these thousands of miles will be just a tiny speck, imperceptible against the immensity of this city.